redox-os/book/src/ch04-01-microkernels.md

 - [Microkernels performance paper](https://os.inf.tu-dresden.de/pubs/sosp97/)
 - [Tanenbaum-Torvalds debate](https://en.wikipedia.org/wiki/Tanenbaum%E2%80%93Torvalds_debate)

-## A note on the current state
+## A Note On The Current State

-Redox has less than 30,000 Rust lines of kernel code.
+Redox has less than 40,000 Rust lines of kernel code.
 For comparison Minix has ~6,000 C lines of kernel code.

+(The above comparison can't be used to argument that Minix is more stable or safe than Redox because of the number of source code lines, because Redox is more advanced than Minix in features, thus more lines of code are expected)

 We would like to move more parts of Redox to user-space to get an even smaller kernel.